telekom-mms/sectpmctl/README.md

 Be careful with BIOS updates.
 They may delete the Secure Boot database which then makes use of the recovery password necessary.

 ## Changelog

+* 1.1.4
+  + Added support for release pipeline

 * 1.1.3
   + Fixed TPM_RC_PCR_CHANGED problem while unsealing without password at boot time